EDUCBA

 11. Monitoring & controlling

-• The project manager shall monitor the project on a daily, weekly & monthly basis, and project progress is evaluated based on Time, cost & quality parameters & any overheads or deviation in these parameters are identified, and necessary compensatory measures are worked out.
+• The project manager shall monitor the project on a daily, weekly & monthly basis, and project progress is evaluated based on Time, cost & quality parameters & any overheads or deviations in these parameters are identified, and necessary compensatory measures are worked out.

 12. Management information systems

-• All the progress & financial aspects of the project are captured & documented in required formats and presented to management on a weekly/monthly basis.
+• All the progress & financial aspects of the project are captured & documented in the required formats and presented to management on a weekly/monthly basis.

 For example, WPR (weekly progress report), MPR (Monthly progress report), CPD (Critical Path Delay Report), CCR (Cost center report), etc.